What Are Dental Implants?

 Dental implants are a proven restorative option with a long clinical history of many successful cases and happy implant recipients.
 In addition to allowing you to recover the joy of eating and chewing the foods you love, dental implants can also preserve the integrity of the facial structure (protecting your remaining teeth and preventing bone loss).
 Learn why dental implants are the most popular method for replacing missing teeth.

 Dental implants are appropriate for practically any individual who is missing teeth or at risk of losing teeth.
 Often, older clients express concerns that their age might avoid them from delighting in the advantages that dental implants offer.
 However, health is more of an identifying factor than age.
 If you’re healthy enough to have a tooth removed, you’re most likely healthy enough to get dental implants.
 There are very few medical reasons why you may not be a candidate to get a dental implant.
 Our dentists will certainly discuss these with you if required.

 The major limiting factor in determining whether you can have an implant to replace a missing tooth is whether there is sufficient bone remaining to accept the implant.
 This can be determined with an x-ray and a comprehensive examination of your oral tissues and supporting bone (jaw).

-At Apple Dental Implant Centre our trained team includes certified specialists with a wide variety of implant capabilities and versatile expertise.
-We offer a large selection of implant options from single tooth replacement dental implants and multiple tooth replacement dental implants, to full mouth tooth replacement which ensures that your procedure is the most appropriate implant option for you.
-Additionally, when you get your dental implant at one of our Apple Dental Implant Centres across BC you can feel confident that you are not only getting some of the lowest priced dental implants in BC, but that you are getting dental implants backed by a team with a long history in dentistry that includes certified specialists.
+At Apple Dental Implant Centre our trained team includes a certified prosthodontic specialist with a wide variety of implant capabilities and versatile expertise.
+We offer a large selection of implant options from single tooth replacement dental implants and multiple tooth replacement dental implants, to full mouth implants which ensures that your procedure is the most appropriate implant option for you.
+Additionally, when you get your dental implant at one of our Apple Dental Implant Centres across BC you can feel confident that you are not only getting some of the most competitively priced dental implants in BC, but that you are getting dental implants backed by a team with a long history in implant dentistry.

 Single Tooth Replacement